Juan Manuel Fangio

-From childhood, he abandoned his studies to pursue auto mechanics.
+From childhood, Fangio abandoned his studies to pursue auto mechanics.
 In 1938, he debuted in the newly-formed Argentine stock car racing series Turismo Carretera, competing in a Ford V8.
 In 1940, he competed with Chevrolet, winning the Grand Prix International Championship and devoted his time to the Turismo Carretera becoming its champion, a title he successfully defended a year later.
 Fangio then competed in Europe between 1947 and 1949, where he achieved further success.

-One of the most successful drivers in Formula One history, he made his debut in the inaugural Formula One season in 1950 to dominate the first decade of the championship.
+One of the most successful drivers in Formula One history, Fangio made his debut in the inaugural Formula One season in 1950 to dominate the first decade of the championship.
 He went on to win the World Drivers' Championship five times—a record that stood for 46 years—and became the only driver in F1 history to win titles with four different teams: Alfa Romeo (1951), Maserati (1954 and 1957), Mercedes-Benz (1954 and 1955), and Ferrari (1956).
-(Note: Fangio competed in the 1954 Argentine and Belgian Grands Prix with Maserati, then completed the 1954 Formula One season with Mercedes, making him also the only driver in F1 history to win a championship driving for more than one team in the same season.)
+(Note: Fangio competed in the 1954 Argentine and Belgian Grands Prix with Maserati, then completed the 1954 Formula One season with Mercedes as soon as the W196 was ready, making him also the only driver in F1 history to win a championship driving for more than one team in the same season.)
 He holds the highest winning percentage in Formula One at 46.15%, winning 24 of 52 Formula One races he entered.
 Additionally, Fangio also holds the record for the highest pole percentage at 55.77%, achieving 29 pole positions from 52 entries.
+Fangio is the only Argentine driver to have won either the World Drivers' Championship or the Argentine Grand Prix.

+Among his greatest F1 wins is the 1955 Argentine Grand Prix, contested in very hot weather for three hours.
+While the few other finishing cars were driven by two or three younger drivers who took turns, the 44 year old drove the whole race on his own, and set fastest lap doing so.
+His last GP win was for Maserati at the 1957 German Grand Prix where he faced better Ferrari cars, and opted to make a pit stop for fuel and tyres.
+After this stop was delayed by mistakes, and his lead was lost, he patiently drove with new tyres and half full tank, then went all-out and caught up to the leaders by taking unprecedented risks and beating the lap record several times.

-Fangio is the only Argentine driver to have won the World Drivers' Championship and the Argentine Grand Prix.
-He also competed in sports car racing, winning the 12 Hours of Sebring in 1956 with Ferrari and in 1957 with Maserati.
+Fangio also competed in endurance sports car racing, winning the 1953 Carrera Panamericana and the 12 Hours of Sebring in 1956 with Ferrari and in 1957 with Maserati.
+He finished second in the 1955 Targa Florio, and twice in the Mille Miglia.

 After retirement, Fangio presided as the honorary president of Mercedes-Benz Argentina from 1987, a year after the inauguration of his museum, until his death in 1995.
 In 2011, on the centenary of his birth, Fangio was remembered around the world and various activities were held in his honor.